NCT02037126

 From the psilocybin or placebo administration session to end-of-treatment (approximately 4 weeks in most participants), from end-of-treatment to 12 weeks after end-of-treatment, and from 12 weeks after end-of-treatment to 24 weeks after end-of-treatment.

-Sustained/complete abstinence from cocaine among subjects in each of the arms (subjects receiving psilocybin and subjects receiving placebo) assessed with the Timeline Followback Interview and with biochemically verified cocaine presence as assessed via a urine drug screen.
+Complete abstinence from cocaine among subjects in each of the arms (subjects receiving psilocybin and subjects receiving placebo) assessed with the Timeline Followback Interview and with biochemically verified cocaine presence as assessed via a urine drug screen.

 From the psilocybin or placebo administration session to 24 weeks after end-of-treatment.